-Wichita Police offering reward for information on homeless man beaten to death
+Wichita police offering reward for information on homeless man beaten to death

 WICHITA, Kan.
 (KSNW) – Still no answers in the investigation of a homeless man found beaten to death under a Wichita bridge.
 But advocates for the victim are pushing to get the case solved.
 Homeless advocates said his death has left the street community shaken up.
 Now, there’s a reward for information leading to an arrest.

-59-year-old Bernard Woodard was found beaten to death under the Douglas Street Bridge on February 10th.
+Fifty-nine-year-old Bernard Woodard was found beaten to death under the Douglas Street Bridge on February 10.
 Homeless advocate Allen Stoker who once lived on the streets says he only knew Woodard in passing.
 He met him a while back at Breakthrough Episcopal Social Services where Woodard was a dedicated volunteer.
 But the news of his death was still a big blow.

 They’re still trying to make sense of the crime.